wafgo/linux/Documentation/PCI/endpoint/pci-endpoint-block-passthru-function.rst

 		side
 Bit 9		**NUM_SECTORS**: Get number of sectors.
 The host issues this command to get the
-                size of the block device in number of 512 Byte sectors

-Bit 10          **STOP**: Send to detach from the block device.
-On reception all
-                worker threads are terminated.
+                size of the block device in number of 512 Byte sectors Bit 10          **STOP**: Send to detach from the block device.
+On reception all worker threads are terminated.

+Bit 11          **SET_IRQ**: Sets the IRQ line for the device when the EP want to issue an MSIX IRQ Bit 12          **GET_PERMISSION**: Gets the permission for the device, whether Readonly or Read-Write
 ========	================================================================